 - the consequences of compliance or noncompliance with the contract

 - the relative bargaining position of the parties to the contract

 - whether the provisions of the contract were the subject of negotiation when the contract was entered into

-- whether it was possible for the person loaning the money to negotiate for the alternation of or to reject any of the provisions in the contract
+- whether it was possible for the person loaning the money to negotiate to alter or reject any of the terms in the contract

 - whether any provisions of the contract were unreasonable

 - the impact of the age, or physical or mental condition of the borrower

 - whether the contract was in a form and using language that was able to be understood